 - You will need to identify your ZigBee Channel.
 This is available on the SmartThings IDE web login and uses your same SmartThings user name and login.
 Go to “My Hubs” and click on your hub.
 Look for ZigBee channel as shown in the picture:

 - Next compare the Wi-Fi channel to the ZigBee channel in the following picture.
-If your ZigBee channel is 19 as shown above, then check that your Wi-Fi channel is 5 or less and 11 or above.
+If your ZigBee channel is 19 as shown above, then check that your Wi-Fi channel is 1 or 11.
 Change it as needed.